mwiecksosa/mwiecksosa.github.io/index.md

 *Works in Progress*
-- Temporal reward hacking in LLM time series prediction: problems and solutions via invariant reward learning (with Aaditya Ramdas).
+- Conditionally invariant representation learning for time series with transformers: Applications to text using LLMs (with Aaditya Ramdas).
 - Invariant causal prediction for nonlinear time series and the higher-order generalized covariance measure (with Aaditya Ramdas).
 - For dynamic models with p parameters, 2p+1 random features are enough for identification (with Cosma Shalizi).
 - Goodness-of-fit testing and confidence sets through random features (with Cosma Shalizi).